 There are a few steps to take before you can volunteer with us.
 Firstly you need to fill out and send volunteer application and monitoring forms.
 Once these have been received you will be invited into the office for a chat about volunteering, this will also give you a chance to ask any questions you might have.
-Finally all volunteers must complete a 4 day foundation course.
-The foundation course is split over 2 weekends.
+Finally all volunteers must complete a foundation course to equip you with the knowledge you will need to work with us.

 Volunteers are expected to complete 1 shift (or 3 hours) a month for each project you volunteer with.
 You can do more than that if the opportunity arises.

 That will depend on which team(s) you decide to join.
 We have opportunities for volunteers in the following projects: Outreach, Training, Publicity, Peer Education, Boys & Young Men, Head Start Peer Mentoring, and Children At Risk of Exploitation (CARE).

 No!
 You will always be with an experienced worker(staff or volunteer).
 At first you will be shadowing, which means watching how a more experienced worker does the role.
 Once you are more familiar with the role you can begin to take on work.
 You will go at your own pace.
 You don’t have to do everything that your chosen project does, for example if you volunteer at the drop in and don’t want to do pregnancy tests you won’t have to.